 15. Who do I call if I suspect elder abuse?

-In New Jersey, you can call the local police, the County Office of Aging, the NJ Ombudsman for the Institute of Elderly and Adult Protective Services.
+In New Jersey, you can call your local police department, the County Office of Aging, the NJ Ombudsman for the Institution of Elderly and Adult Protective Services.
 Doctors, home health providers and health care professionals are legally obligated to report suspected abuse or neglect.
 These professionals are called mandated reporters.

 Call the police or 9-1-1 immediately if someone you know is in immediate, life-threatening danger.